ZMoez/DIAMOND/Examples/README-Examples.md

 3. After stepping, the car reports its updated state back to the Shield via `update()`.

 Demonstrates **centralized coordination** and enforcement across multiple agents with **global visibility**.

+## Example: SimpleCar and SimpleCar-Shielded

+This example models an ** autonomous car** moving along a bounded road.
+At each cycle, the car chooses one of three actions:
+- `Idle` (do nothing)
+- `Forward` (move toward destination)
+- `Backward` (move away from destination)

+#### SimpleCar
+The basic version executes the chosen action **without any safety checks**, which may result in:
+- Going out of bounds
+- Staying idle before reaching destination
+- Moving backward/forward unnecessarily

+#### ShieldedSimpleCar
+The shielded variant wraps each decision with a **simple internal shield** that should:
+- Prevents unsafe moves (e.g., out-of-bounds)
+- Replaces them with e.g., `Idle` when necessary

+> This exampple is not yet complete.
+> This example is an initial attempt to introduce a **shield template** embedded in the actor model, making it a useful starting point for shielding logic in Rebeca models.